 Sussex County Master Gardener Workshops// here is the normal content // ?>

 The Master Gardeners recently celebrated 30 years of service to Delaware!
-Year 31 begins with a diverse and interesting series of workshops January to June.
-As space is limited in some classes, take a moment soon to register.
+Year 32 continues with a diverse and interesting series of workshops this fall.
+As space is limited in some classes, please take a moment soon to register.

 Pre-registration is required.
 Register Online Here

 Master Gardeners are working volunteers and are supported by Delaware Cooperative Extension through the University of Delaware and Delaware State University Extension offices.
 University of Delaware Cooperative Extension and the United States Department of Agriculture (USDA) cooperating.
 Prohibits discrimination on the basis of race, color, national origin, sex, disability, religion, age, veteran status, gender identity or expression, or sexual orientation or any other characteristic protected by applicable law.
 If you have special needs that need to be accommodated, please contact the office two weeks prior to the event.